Princekrampah/HRDataAnalysis/README.md

 2. What is the average salary of each category?
 3. How does gender affect the salary of an employee
 4. How does race(white/black/Asian...) affect the salary of an employee
-5. How does employee status affect salary of the employee.
+5. How does race(white/black/Asian...) affect employee position?
 6. How does absence affect the salary of an individual
 7. What is the most common recruitement source and how does recruitement source affect salary and `EmpSatisfaction`
 8. What is the categorization count for `EmploymentStatus`.